MolSSI/QCFractal/docs/qcportal/source/collections.rst

 results, compute new results, and provide helper functions for analysis and visualization.

-Collections Querying
+Collections querying
 ---------------------

-Once a `FractalClient` has been created, the client can query a list of all collections currently held on the server.
+Once a ``FractalClient`` has been created, the client can query a list of all collections currently held on the server.

 .. code-block:: python